 Thinking, making and inventive problem solving; these are the daily endeavors of the studio artist.
-Working in painting, drawing, printmaking, photography, ceramics and sculpture provides our students with a wide breadth of 2-D and 3-D experiences.
+Working in painting, drawing, printmaking, photography, ceramics, sculpture and digital media provides our students with a wide breadth of 2-D and 3-D experiences.
 These studio areas ask students to explore and communicate their personal concepts and instinctive creativity.
 From foundation level design problems to self-directed and interdisciplinary studio experiences, Converse’s studio art program provides students with a supportive learning environment to begin their professional art careers.

 The BA in Studio Art is a liberal arts degree which allows a student to double major; the more rigorous BFA Studio Art degree prepares students for graduate school’s MFA programs and/or professional studio practice.

 The Studio Art Program at Converse College is accredited by the National Association of Colleges of Art and Design (NASAD) The Studio Art faculty are both dedicated and accomplished teachers, and recognized nationally for their creative studio practice research.
 Converse will encourage you to develop your best work and then put your art to the test by entering juried exhibitions.